AngelMunoz/SiteFi/src/Hosted/posts/2023-07-20-oh-no-I-typed-dotnet-new-web-with-fsharp.md

         let app = builder.Build()

+        // as an example, we can keep our minimal api handlers
+        // plus the controller route handlers!
         MinimalHandlers.register app
         // ProductHandlers.register app
         // ProductHandlers.register app

-        // ensure that the controller routing middleware is added app.MapControllers() |> ignore
+        // Ensure that the controller routing middleware is added app.MapControllers() |> ignore

         app.Run()